pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 Click "Next", now you can see both users in the list of collaborators on this project with their roles defined.

-This concludes the Step 0 - Pre-work for the Data lineage lab
+This concludes the Step 0 - Pre-work for the Data lineage lab.

 You may now proceed with [Step 1 - Data Pipelines creation scenario](/Data%20Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md).